-Time to choose a dog training collar for your dog?
-Just take a trip to the closest pet store or even Walmart, and you'll be amazed at the wide variety of collars available to you!
+Just take a trip to any pet store or even Walmart, and you'll be amazed at the wide variety of collars available!
 Standing in front of the store racks, it's easy to feel overwhelmed by all the options.

 And understandably.
 With next to no advice about how to properly use

 them, other than what the pet store staff member (who is almost always

 unqualified to do so, no offense) may try to explain, you are left to sink or swim